surzycki/loren-theme/README.md

 ## Getting Started

+Development is connected to the development store [Piu Development](piu-test.myshopify.com).

+All development should be done on the `development` branch as it is connected to the development store

-Commands to be run on the host
+Commands to be run on the host:

 ```bash
 # setup / start envionment
 bin/start